technical-notes

 Testing without the network

-Every test in enrich/ runs against a fake adapter.
-No mocks, no recorded HTTP fixtures, no aiohttp patching.
+Every test that touches an LLM call site runs against a fake adapter.
+No HTTP mocks, no recorded fixtures, no monkeypatching of SDK internals.
 Just one more adapter that returns whatever you’ve queued up.

 class FakeAdapter: